-Install a server certificate and its key on each Linux VDA server Name the server certificates "shadowingcert." and the key file "shadowingkey." ( can indicate the format, for example, 'shadowingcert.csr' and 'shadowingkey.key').
-Put server certificates and key files under the path '/etc/xdl/shad-'

-owingssl and protect them properly with restricted permissions.
-An incorrect name or path makes the Linux VDA unable to find a specific certificate or key file and therefore causes connection failure with Citrix Director.
+Install a server certificate and its key on each Linux VDA server Name the server certificates "shadowingcert.\" and the key file "shadowingkey.\" (\ indicates the format, for example, shadowingcert.pem and shadowingkey.key).
+Put server certificates and key files under the path /etc/xdl/shadowingssl and protect them properly with restricted permissions.
+An incorrect name or path makes the Linux VDA unable to find a specific certificate or key file and therefore causes connection failure with [Citrix Director](#).

-From Citrix Director, find the target session and click Shadow in the Session Details view to send a shadowing request to the Linux VDA.
+From [Citrix Director](#), find the target session and click Shadow in the Session Details view to send a shadowing request to the Linux VDA.

 The screenshot shows the 'Session Details' view in Citrix Director.
-At the top, there is a navigation bar with three buttons: 'Session Control ▾', 'Shadow' (which is highlighted with a red box), and 'Send Message'.
-Below the navigation bar is a table of session details.
-The table includes the following data:
+At the top, there are three buttons: 'Session Control ▾', 'Shadow' (which is highlighted with a red box), and 'Send Message'.
+Below the buttons is a table of session details: